This article welcomes anyone that wants to help with translations or contributions.

 A PSG chip that can produce three pulse waves and one noise.

-This is actually the original Master System’s sound chip and it’s embedded in the VDP, runs at the speed of the Z80.
+This is actually the original Master System’s sound chip and it’s embedded in the VDP, it runs at the speed of the Z80.

 Notice the ‘Pulse 3’ channel remains unused, this is indeed reserved to play the effects during gameplay.